Check dmesg¶

 Overview¶

 Checks the kernel ring buffer (dmesg) for messages at severity levels emerg, alert, crit, and err.
 Known false positives and hardware-specific noise are filtered out by default.
-To clear reported messages after resolving the underlying issue, run "dmesg --clear".
+Optionally integrates with Icinga: when the service is acknowledged, the reported messages are suppressed on following runs so they don't re-alert, which makes a login and "dmesg --clear" on the host unnecessary.
 Requires root or sudo.

 Important Notes: